 3) Below is the link to your program's curriculum map (if submitted in 2009).
 If it has changed or if we do not have your program's curriculum map, please upload it as a PDF.

 - File (03/16/2020)

 Our department’s protocol for assessment evaluates the work of graduating students in each of our five degree programs.
 In each annual round of assessment, we evaluate the work of students in a single degree program, based on the five program SLOs (per degree program) listed in item 1 above.
-This year’s assessment was intended to target the MA program.
-For details, please see our assessment report on the graduate programs.
+This year’s assessment targeted the BFA program in art and design, for which the SLOs are:

-All graduating MA students were required to submit a portfolio consisting of their thesis, a CV, three to five student papers outside the thesis, and documentation of museum or gallery work (where relevant).
+All 34 graduating BFA students were required to submit a portfolio consisting of a CV, an artist’s statement and 20 images of their recent artwork.